What is an IBAN number?

 How an IBAN number works

 When you make a cross-border transaction, the characters that make up your IBAN number are run through the payments system used by your bank.
-By verifying the IBAN code numbers and letters against their database, the system is able to confirm the sender’s account and that of the recipient.
-Special algorithms are used to digest the information present in the IBAN number and check the account information.
+By verifying the numbers and letters against their database, the system is able to confirm the sender’s account and that of the recipient.
+Special algorithms are used to digest and check the account information.
 If it’s valid, the payment will be processed.

 Who uses IBAN numbers?